|

 Alexander Doyle, a resident of Houma, is president of

-the SLECA Board of Directors and has served in this
+the SLECA Board and has served in this capacity since

-capacity since his election to the board in 1985.
-An
+his election to the Board in 1985.
+Doyle served as an

-is qualified to practice law in Federal Court.
+Louisiana Bar Assn., and was qualified to practice law in

-Assistant District Attorney for 12 years.
-Doyle serves
+Parish’s Assistant District Attorney for 12 years.
+Doyle

 |